-Comprehensive coverage is an optional part of car insurance that protects your car in case it’s damaged by something other than a collision, such as a falling tree, a flood or a hurricane.
+Comprehensive coverage is an optional part of car insurance that protects your car in case it’s damaged by something other than a collision, such as a fallen tree, a flood or a hurricane.
 Some drivers opt to skip comprehensive coverage to save money on car insurance, but without it, you’re on your own if your car sustains hurricane damage.
 What else should you know about hurricanes and your car?

 How to protect your car before a hurricane hits

 - Park in a safe place.
-If you stroll through a neighborhood after a strong hurricane, you’ll probably see a parked cars crushed like aluminum cans by falling trees.
+If you stroll through a neighborhood after a strong hurricane, you’ll probably see parked cars crushed like aluminum cans by fallen trees.
 Park in a garage, if possible (and if there are no large trees that may fall on it).
 If you have an older or flimsier garage, consider following Consumer Reports’ advice: park your car outside, “tight against the garage door—sideways—to block high-speed winds and hopefully preserve the door’s integrity.”
 No garage?
 Park between two buildings, which can offer protection from the wind.
 Or, at the very least, make sure your car’s not left on low-lying ground that will flood.

 - Take a picture.
 Taking a few pictures of your car immediately before the storm can serve as evidence in case you need to make a hurricane-related car insurance claim.

 - Roll up the windows.
 If your car has leaky window seals, you can also use tape (NOT duct tape) on the edges of windows, doors and the sunroof.

 - Fill up your gas tank.
 In widespread power outages, gas pumps may not operate (and your debit card may be useless, too).
 Top up the tank, just in case.